Student9876/blogging-platform/README.md

 # blogging-platform
 A blogging platform.
-Just craete and account and start blogging
+Just creat and account and start blogging